 In the event of a death of the student, parent, child or spouse, notification must be provided with proper documentation to the Registration Office within five business days of the student's last date of attendance.
-Tuition refund will be pro-rated.
-Upon approval, Lively Technical Center will initiate refund.
+Tuition and fees will be refunded to be pro-rated to the last date of attendance.
+Upon approval, Lively Technical College will initiate refund.